invoiceninja/invoiceninja.github.io/source/en/self-host-installation.md

 ### CLI script

-If your webserver is already configured and you have credentials to your database, community member Dros has created a CLI management and maintenance script for you.
+If your webserver is already configured and you have credentials to your database, community member Dros has created a CLI script for management and maintenance for you.

 [CLI - install | update | backup ](https://github.com/DrDBanner/inmanage)